 Dependencies

-To use this parameter, set the Thermal network parameter to Specify junction and case thermal parameters.
+To use this parameter, set for the parameter Thermal network meaning Specify junction and case thermal parameters.

 Units